The Importance of Ethical Behavior in the Workplace

 The plot of good versus evil, good guys versus bad guys, or right versus wrong has played out in books and movies for ages.
 It is arguably the most common struggle at the center of narratives of all types.
 So it should be no surprise that the same struggle is prevalent in corporate environments under the umbrella of ethical or unethical behavior.
 It’s certainly no secret that the desire to be perceived as ethical is important to organizations as we consistently see narratives surrounding potentially unethical behavior within organizations play out publicly.
 Thus, it is critical for businesses to foster an ethical workplace through the development of their culture, employees, and leadership.

 Ethics in the workplace is defined as the moral code that guides the behavior of employees with respect to what is right and wrong in regard to conduct and decision making.
-Ethical decision making in the workplace takes into account the individual employee’s best interest and also takes into account the best interest of those impacted.
+Ethical decision making in business takes into account the individual employee’s best interest and also takes into account the best interest of those impacted.
 The latter of the definition is often where individual employees struggle to act ethically.
 Furthermore, ethical behavior doesn’t only apply to individual employees, the organization itself should exemplify standards of ethical conduct.

 Simply put, organizational stakeholders that include individuals, groups and organizations of various types enter into a relationship with a business organization for that business to protect their interests in a specific way.
 Therefore, there is a mutual expectation that stakeholders and business organizations act in an ethical manner and in each other’s best interest.